shvam0000/shvam0000/README.md

 <p align="center">
   <samp>
-    Before that, I completed my B.Tech in CSE from SRMIST, India with a GPA of 9.58/10.0
+    Before that, I completed my B.Tech in CSE from SRMIST, India
     <br>It was where I learnt my coding skills and got nurtured,
     <br>and completed 3 full-time internships as SDE and a <a href="https://ieeexplore.ieee.org/document/10127556">research paper</a>.
   </samp>